 Physical Therapy

-The main goal of physical therapy during brain injury rehabilitation is to retrain the nervous system to control normal muscle movement.
+The main goal of physical therapy during brain injury rehabilitation is to retrain the nervous system to accurately control muscle movement.

-After a global brain injury, the connection between the brain and muscles can become damaged or destroyed.
-Fortunately, engaging the brain’s neuroplasticity allows you to rebuild those neural connections.
+After a global anoxic brain injury, the connection between the brain and muscles can become damaged or destroyed.
+Fortunately, engaging neuroplasticity can allow you to rebuild those neural connections.

 There are a number of interventions a physical therapist might use to accomplish this, such as: